 After Body Lift Surgery

-Body lift is considered as a major surgical procedure; therefore a patient needs a considerable enough time to recover.
+A body lift is considered a major surgical procedure; therefore a patient needs a considerable enough time to recover.
 In fact, after surgery, most patients stay at the hospital for up to three days.

-Once the body lifts procedure is done, intravenous pain medications is injected to helps ease discomfort.
+Once the body lifts procedure is done, intravenous pain medications are injected to help ease discomfort.
 Once the patient is released from the hospital, their surgeon will prescribe them with oral pain relievers.

 To help lessen the swelling and to remove extra blood and other fluids in the body, drainage tubes are inserted.
 This entails the patient to have a companion to help care for them for two weeks.
 Two days after the surgery is performed, surgical dressings are removed and patients can be allowed to take a shower.
 A medical compression garment is required by the surgeon for the patient to wear all the time except when bathing.
 Make sure that the instructions given by your surgeon regarding the compression garment must be followed.